harhar2000/Makers-Learning/OOP/encapsulation/README.md

 - **Encapsulation allows the class to hide its data**: In the examples, the balance is hidden and can only be accessed or modified through the provided methods (`deposit`, `withdraw` and `get_balance`).

-- **Validation and Control**: The class controls how the data is modified, ensuring that it remains consistent and valid throughout the programme.
+- **Validation and Control**: The class controls how the data is modified, ensuring that it remains consistent and valid throughout the program.

 - **Improved Maintainability**: By encapsulating data and behaviour, your code becomes more modular and easier to maintain.

 ## Conclusion

 Encapsulation is a powerful feature in Python that helps protect data and ensure it is used in a controlled and predictable manner.
 By using private attributes and providing public methods to access and modify these attributes, you can make your code more robust, secure, and easier to maintain.
+Encapsulation works hand in hand with other OOP principles like inheritance and polymorphism, contributing to the creation of modular, scalable and flexible code.